-Unlike the Egyptians, Arabs, Persians and Europeans, the Chinese are believed to use glasses made of lenses that have large oval shapes.
-The lenses are said to be made of crystal stone and added with a frame component made of tortoise shell.
-So, modern-type glasses actually also been used by the nation of China in ancient times.
+Unlike the Egyptians, Arabs, Persians, and Europeans, the Chinese are believed to use glasses made of lenses that have large oval shapes.
+The lenses are said to be made of crystal stone and added with a frame component made of tortoiseshell.
+So, modern-type glasses have also been used by the nation of China in ancient times.

 Sir Joseph Needham who first made the lens from a transparent stone.

 Glasses with better lens use are finally created, having previously only a simple magnifying lens.

 At least now there are types of glasses, based on lenses, such as Corrective, Single Vision, Reading glasses, Bifocal, Trifocal, Adjustable Focus, Progressive, etc. For Bifocal type glasses is the type of glasses found by scientists and politician Benjamin Franklin where these kinds of glasses have two focal points.
 Bifocal become one of the most popular and versatile sunglasses because it is used for long-distance and also close range.